 You are unique!
 Show us your personality and energy — and have fun!

-Participants will be matched to Jewish Star programs and opportunities based on their written responses and the skills and talents they share in their performance video.
-Performance evaluation criteria includes:
+Participants applying for Jewish Star opportunities will be evaluated for those opportunities based on their written responses in the submission form and the ability they share in their video submission.

 Energy and physical presentation